snowdonr/pyms-minerva/UserGuide/chapter04.rst

     >>> im.export_ascii("output/data", "csv")

-Additionally, the entire :py:class:`IntensityMatrix <pyms.IntensityMatrix.IntensityMatrix>`
+Additionally, the entire :class:`IntensityMatrix <pyms.IntensityMatrix.IntensityMatrix>`
 can be exported to LECO CSV format.
 This facility is useful for import into other analytical software packages.
 The format has a header line specifying the column heading information as: